siesgstarena/synapse/.github/ISSUE_TEMPLATE/improvement-model.md

 ---
-name: Improve Experiment
+name: Improvemet model
-about: Suggest improvement in the experiment
+about: Suggest improvement in the model
 title: ''
-labels: imporve experiment
+labels: imporvement model
 assignees: ''

 ---